Henfield Museum

 Those Who Served

 Those Who Served is a photo restoration project focused around a selection of Marjorie Baker's wartime portraits.
-Individually restored and first put together to mark the 75th anniversary of Victory in Europe in May 2020 and of Victory over Japan in August 2020, further portraits continue to be gradually restored and added.
+Individually restored and first put together to mark the 75th anniversary of Victory in Europe in May 2020 and of Victory over Japan in August 2020, further portraits continue to be gradually restored and added, including for the 80th anniversaries of Victory in Europe and Japan in 2025.

-They well display her skill at bringing out the varied character of her subjects.
+The portraits well display Marjorie's skill in bringing out the varied character of her subjects.
 Many soldiers were stationed in Henfield during the war, including a large number of Canadians.
-The following description from the wartime diary of the recently arrived new Vicar of Henfield, Henry de Candole, describes Henfield billets in September 1940:
+The following description from the wartime diary of the newly arrived Vicar of Henfield, Henry de Candole, describes Henfield billets in September 1940:

 'A busy ‘pastoral’ autumn with much going on but no terrific pressure, and free so far from bad war anxieties.
 We have become a much more military place.
 The first soldiers (apart from the dozen searchlight men who have now melted away) were a troop of English R.E.s who occupied Martyn Lodge into the first week of September.
 They fortified the village with gun emplacements, innocent-looking but cunning “block-houses” or whatever they are at many points, and no doubt much else that we do not know.
 They were succeeded by Canadians; Canadians also at the Pools (Anti-Tank), Barrow Hill and now Magnolia House (Gunners), R.A.M.C. at Terry’s Cross; English A.S.C. men at Batts, Olivette (bungalow) and Rye Farm House.
 The Canadians have proved a very nice lot: more church going incidentally than any Britishers! ...
 Already we have 2 Canadian marriages on view!' (text courtesy of Lambeth Palace)